 Clay has a low resistivity while sand and gravel have high resistivity, water saturated zones have a lower resistivity like dry zones, many rock types have high resistivity and sulphides, metal and ore bodies have low values.

-2D-Resistivity is a widely used method that locates historic landfills, ground water bearing zones in rock and overburden, saline intrusions or tunnels and caves.
+By using many electrodes along lines or grids, resistivity can be measured at several hundreds or even thousands of points to locate historic landfills, ground water bearing zones in rock and overburden, saline intrusions or tunnels and caves.

-Seismic methods are measuring the velocity and movements of seismic waves through the earth, using instruments including seismographs and geophones
+Seismic methods are measuring the velocity and movements of seismic waves through the earth, using instruments including seismographs and geophones.

 This is done by sending an energy pulse into the ground – using a hammer and plate,a drop weight, specialised airguns, or small controlled explosives at surface level.